Saturday, December 5, 2020

 Of answered prayers in a garden shrine.

-Children march into church with the flower:
+Children march into church with the flower,

-They gather for a child of light and power.
+And gather for a child of light and power.

 Be careful not to prick your finger,